tamnva/R-SWAT/joss_manuscript.md

 # Statement of need

-The Soil and Water Assessment Tool (SWAT) is one of the most widely used and tested hydro-ecological models.
-SWAT has been constantly modified for different purposes, such as to adapt to certain hydrological conditions or to extend its functionalities.
-Most of the modifications are minor, additional input/output files but no changes in the model input/output file structures (e.g., ), there is also major changes in SWAT structures such as the
+The Soil and Water Assessment Tool, SWAT [@arnold1998], is one of the most widely used and tested hydro-ecological models (@gassman2007; @aloui2023).
+SWAT has been constantly developed since its development due to our improved understanding of hydro-ecological processes (e.g., @nguyen2018; @ilampooranan2019) and to solve new challenges.
+On the other hand, SWAT also enhances our understanding of reality and contributes to water resources management at both local and regional scales (@gassman2007).
+While most of the changes in SWAT are minors, there are major changes [@bieger2017].
+Many technical challenges arise when working with models that are constantly undergoing changes.
+For example, model parameter calibration, sensitivity and uncertainty analyses are not easy as (1) SWAT has numerous inputs files and parameters and (2) there is a lack of a standard tool that can cope with these changes.

+Various tools have developed to support SWAT parameter calibration and/or parameter sensitivity and uncertainty analyses, for example, ArcSWAT, QSWAT, R-SWAT, SWAT-CUP, SWATrunR, SWAT+ Toolbox.
+Among those, R-SWAT is the only R-based tool with a graphical user interface.
+In addition, R-SWAT can be cope with minor changes of SWAT without modifying it code.
+However, SWAT+ is completely restructured version of SWAT and R-SWAT was not designed to work with SWAT+.
+Due the increasing used of SWAT+ and R-SWAT, there is a growing demand to modify R-SWAT for SWAT+.
+In addition, developing an interactive manual calibration of both SWAT and SWAT+ in R-SWAT is required, especially for